Still Life with Mirror

 Still Life with Mirror is a lithograph by the Dutch artist M. C. Escher which was created in 1934.
-The reflection of the mirror mingles together two completely unrelated spaces and introduces the outside world of the small town narrow street in Abruzzi, Villalago, into internal world of the bedroom.
-This work of Escher is closely related to his later application of mirror effect in 1937 Still Life and Street.
+The mirror mingles together two unrelated spaces: the outside world of a narrow street in Villalago, a small town in Abruzzi, and the internal world of the bedroom.
+This work is closely related to his later use of similar incongruity in Still Life and Street, 1937.
 Escher manipulates the scale in different parts of the print to achieve the effect of smooth connection between worlds.